ziishanahmad/tgi-wp-ai-chatbot-plugin/README.md

 # TGI WP AI Chatbot Plugin

 ## Description
 The TGI WP AI Chatbot Plugin is a WordPress plugin that adds a floating ChatGPT chatbot icon to your website.
 This plugin allows users to interact with an AI chatbot, which can provide responses using the OpenAI API.
+It can also hook up with Microsoft Azure Speech and Avatar service to enable audio/video chat.

 ## Features
 - Floating chat icon on the right side of the screen.